 Motion Detection

 Motion sensitivity is how much motion is required before it will trigger a motion-activated recording sequence.
-For example, the sensitivity may determine whether a leaf blowing will set it off or if you’ll need something more substantial like a truck passing by.
+For example, the sensitivity may determine whether a leaf blowing will set it off or if you’ll need something more substantial, like a truck passing by.

 On the other hand, image masking is used to determine zones in your video that you may not want motion detection to be activated in.
 For example, if you have a tree in the corner of your video constantly being blown about, you can mask that part of the video, and it will not activate the motion detection.
-Furthermore, even if you mask part of a video feed for no motion activation, it will still record the entire video feed if the other areas do activate due to motion, so you don’t need to worry about having sections of your video cut off should it start to record.
+Furthermore, even if you mask part of a video feed for no motion activation, it will still record the entire video feed if the other areas activate due to motion, so you don’t need to worry about having sections of your video cut off should it start to record.

 Related Articles :